 However, that's not a license to push off planning.

-CIOs need to start the planning process now, according to several experts.
+CIOs need to start the planning process now for an effective 5G deployment strategy, according to several experts.
 They advise CIOs to envision today how they can utilize 5G -- with its increased speed, higher density and lower latency -- to improve operations and transform their organizations in the future.

 Menezes; Mark McCaffrey, PwC's technology, media and telecom sector leader; and Dave Muller, partner of the network advisory practice at ISG, a technology research and advisory firm; offered five moves CIOs should make right away so they're ready to seize on 5G as it becomes more available.